By Neil Merrett

 It is all so neat and fun that the player may find themselves wanting to uncover every locked laptop and storage locker to bring down the artifice that underpins all the game world’s ills.

-There is certainly very real world elements and concerns behind the game’s plot, whereby a player can engage the world in a number of ways to achieve the single objective to ultimately expose all our faults and evils, which are the result of a carefully plotted plan, rather than billions of chaotic individuals.
+There is certainly very real world elements and concerns behind the game’s plot, whereby a player can engage the world in a number of ways to achieve the single objective to ultimately expose all our faults and evils, which are the result of a carefully plotted plan, rather than the competing interests of billions of chaotic individuals.

-Yet does the simplicity of this romantic conspiracy behind the game at times serves to break the foundations of the open world Square Enix have tried to develop?
+Yet does the simplicity of this romantic conspiracy behind the game, at times, serve to break the foundations of the open world Square Enix have tried to develop?

-Our reality is not simply dominated by one corporation or media, or government, but by a vast number of voices, figures and groups that we as individuals have to choose to believe or ignore, though our moneyed elite certainly do have a lot to answer for at times.
+Our reality is not simply dominated by one corporation, media outlet, or government, but by a vast number of voices, figures and groups that we as individuals have to choose to believe or ignore.

 But if modern politics has taught us anything, it is that one person’s out-of-touch elite is another’s revolutionaries.